abhishekkr/eden_guide_to_hacking/part1_Hacking_Cycle/chapter4_Reconnaissance/section0_Passive_Recon/article0_Open_Intelligence_Gathering.md

 * On first run, it brings up a startup-wizard which will itself ask you to log-in/register.
 You need an account for Free usage.

-* Once you are past the 'Login Result', it asks you to select 'Transform Seeds' which decides
+* Once you are past the 'Login Result', it asks you to select 'Transform Seeds' which decides the minions to be used for performing all the extensive mining.
+Users can even [host local Transform Application Server](http://ctas.paterva.com/view/Server_Requirements) and use it.

 * Transforms are like taking a 'hint' from user and map it to asked query type and show the linked information.
 For instance give hint of the 'dns name' of any target, ask for all the sub-doamins, ip addresses serving them, and more.